AsleyR/Data-Visualizer/README.md

 # Installation

-If you want to test the program yourself, I recommend you visit the page [mockaroo](https://mockaroo.com/) to get some sample data in `.csv` format.

 ### Using pip

 Data visualizer can be installed with pip, along with all the program dependencies in the case they aren't installed.
 To do so, run the follow command: